Brain Injury and Finding the Right Attorney

 A brain injury case is unlike any other in many ways.
 It costs more, takes more time, and requires that the attorney has the resources to undertake such a case.
 Brain trauma survivors and their families have had their resiliency tested on a grand scale and want an attorney who will get the job done.

 If the attorney lacks experience, the lawyers for the defense will know it and take advantage of their inexperience.
 If the attorney cannot fund the case, the likelihood it will succeed is lowered.
 It is also essential that the attorney establish a rapport with the client and their family to make it to the finish line together.
-So, let's look at the essentials of a brain injury case and the duties the plaintiff attorney must fulfill.Traumatic Brain Injury Team With Experience
+So, let's look at the essentials of a brain injury case and the duties the plaintiff's attorney must fulfill.Traumatic Brain Injury Team With Experience

-Our investigators are experienced in finding the evidence we need to win your case, and our lawyers use a mix of legal acumen and passion for fighting for our client's rights.
+Our investigators are experienced in finding the evidence we need to win your case, and our lawyers use a mix of legal acumen and passion to fight for our client's rights.
 We leave no stone unturned as we move through your traumatic brain injury case.
-Whether it is negotiating with the insurer or dealing with a negligent motorist, we will be there for you.
+Whether negotiating with the insurer or dealing with a negligent motorist, we will be there for you.
 Talk to us about your case for free by calling (415) 805-7284 or (800) 404-5400.
 We can also meet in person or virtually.
 Once you retain us, you will not pay for our services until you win the case.Clients Are Survivors

 - Vocational/occupational therapist